iamajeeth/generate-random-string/README.md

-## Welcome to Generate Random String page
+# Welcome to Generate Random String page

-Generate random string from the given length
+##Generate random string of any length